ryanwhowe/websocket-workshop/README.md

 }
 ```

-As with the authenticator we add a WAMPCRA key with the user name, static secret and role:
+As with the authenticator we add a WAMPCRA key with the username, static secret and role:

 ```
 "broadcaster": {